Shopify · Shopify Plus · WooCommerce

 Shopify Indexing: Get Your Products and Collections Into Google

 TL;DR — Shopify auto-generates /products/ and /collections/ URLs, a sitemap, and variant query strings that can multiply your page count fast.
 None of that guarantees Google indexes the right URLs.
-The typical failure modes: crawl budget diluted across ?variant= parameters, thin filtered-collection pages that Google ignores, and a passive sitemap that signals but doesn't push.
-FastIndexing routes your canonical URLs across eight indexing channels simultaneously so Google evaluates your real product pages — not their duplicates.
+The typical failure modes are crawl budget diluted across ?variant= parameters, thin filtered-collection pages, and a passive sitemap.
+FastIndexing checks readiness, selects applicable discovery signals from its up-to-eight-channel layer, and monitors status from D0 through D14.
+Google decides whether and when each canonical URL is indexed.

 Shopify gives you a solid technical foundation out of the box.
 It generates clean URL structures, canonical tags, and a dynamic sitemap.
 The problem is that a store with 2,000 SKUs and a handful of collections can easily produce 10,000+ crawlable URLs — and most of them are variants, filtered views, or thin pages that dilute crawl budget without adding any indexable value.
 The pages you actually want indexed — your canonical products and collections — sit in that queue alongside everything else.